Jun 10 2009

 Also, if it were my own list, I’d add something about “I minimize my costs, knowing that one of the more surefire ways to improve return is to reduce investment costs.”

-2. Mark Wolfinger said:
+Mark Wolfinger

 An acceptable set of rules for a long-term investor who believes that commonly accepted advice truly works: Specifically that asset allocation and diversification are sufficient to control risk.